-I am a dedicated infrastructure engineer and developer with experience in system administration, web development, software development, sales and leadership.
+I am a dedicated infrastructure and software engineer with experience in system administration, sales and leadership.

 The end of support for Windows Server 2003 in July 2015 meant we needed to migrate our older Windows Server VMs to 2012.
 This included domain controllers and file servers for home drives and group shares.
 I implemented the multi-terabyte migration in a way that maintained high availability.
 Snapshots were completed leading up to the migration so that only a small amount of changed data had to be copied during the outage, meaning we were back online within the hour.
 The process included analysis of file permissions to ensure a complete copy was made.

 Built to replace an ageing PHP-based calendar system housing tens of thousands of appointments across twenty resources.
 The system consists of a web app, provided by a node.js server-side application, which pulls data from a CALDAV server.
 The application makes use of HTML5 WebSocket, allowing for real-time information on room availability.